International English Language Testing System: Canada

 Submitting one's IELTS scores is also one of the several ways to prove one's proficiency in an official language when applying for Canadian citizenship (minimum of CLB level 4 required).

 United Kingdom

-On 6 April 2015, UK Visas and Immigration (UKVI) changed its English language requirements for UK visa and immigration applications.

-IELTS assesses all four language skills and is accepted by UK Visas and Immigration (UKVI) at levels B1 to C2 of the Common European Framework of Reference for Languages (CEFR).
+On 6 April 2015, UK Visas and Immigration (UKVI) changed its English language requirements for UK visa and immigration (UKVI) applications.
+IELTS assesses all four language skills and is accepted by UK Visas and Immigration at levels B1 to C2 of the Common European Framework of Reference for Languages (CEFR).

 A new test, IELTS Life Skills, assesses Speaking and Listening at CEFR level B1 and at CEFR level C1.
 IELTS Life Skills can be used to meet the English language requirements for some classes of visa application, including 'family of a settled person' visas and indefinite leave and citizenship.

-To be used for visa and immigration purposes, IELTS and IELTS Life Skills must be taken in test centres approved by the UKVI.
+It is also used for visa and immigration purposes; IELTS and IELTS Life Skills must be taken in test centres approved by the UKVI.